microsoft/vscode-docs/release-notes/latest.md

 We have improved the `preLaunchTask` based on user feedback and feature requests:

-* If `preLaunchTask` produces an erro, debugging does not start and a message with an option 'debug despite the error' is shown.
+* If `preLaunchTask` produces an error, debugging does not start and a message with an option to continue debugging despite the error is shown.

+  ![pre-launch-task-error](images/February/pre-launch-task-error.png)

 * If a `preLaunchTask` is a watching task, debugging does not start before the watching task becomes inactive.
-* If a `tasks.json` is missing and a `preLaunchTask` is set, we offer the user to create a `tasks.json`:
+* If a `tasks.json` is missing and a `preLaunchTask` is set, we offer to create a `tasks.json` for the user.

-  ![pre-launch-task-error](images/February/pre-launch-task-error.png)

 ### Support for Node.js 'nodemon' Development Setup